SafeRL-Lab/Robust-Gymnasium/README.md

 ### Testing the Tasks

-To run the tests, navigate to the `tests` directory and execute the test script:
+To run the tests, navigate to the `examples` directory and execute the test script:

 ```bash
 cd examples/